Steep1692/interview-review-task/README.md

 You are a Tech Lead of the project X, and you proceed code review.
 <br/>
 <br/>
-Developer Y of your team has made a merge request, where he included new files `/saga.js` and `/App.js` and `/app.scss`
+Developer Y of your team has made a merge request, where he included new files `/saga.js` and `/App.js`

 ### Your task is:
 1. Make code review for the files,  **applying YOUR set of code best–practises and previous work experience**.